konveyor/enhancements/enhancements/analyzer-k8s-provider/README.md

 ## Summary

 Create a Kubernetes provider for the Konveyor analyzer to perform in-cluster analysis of live applications and their deployment environments.
 This will include collection and analysis of a configurable list of namespace-scoped resources.
+The provider should also be able to run in a disconnected fashion by pointing at a directory of YAML objects.
 Discovery and analysis of cluster-scoped resources and image manifests could be explored as a follow-up.
 The provider will conform to the Konveyor analyzer provider gRPC interface.

 ## Motivation